 What should you pay a VA?

 - The standard rate is about £25-£30 an hour, though there are people that charge more, especially those with more experience.

 - You get what you pay for to a point but for me, it’s not about the hourly rate it’s the value that they bring.
 In some cases, it’s definitely worth paying more as you save time in the long run.

 - Find a VA that doesn’t need spoonfeeding – someone that can grasp what you are trying to do and that can hit the ground running.

 Louisa’s offering as a VA

-She is also a LinkedIn Mentor – she really understands how to use it properly and effectively and she now shares that insight with others through 1:1 training.
-She loves LinkedIn and gets loads of traction – one of her recent posts got over 350 comments.
-Wow, that is a lot of liking and responding to comments!!
+- She is also a LinkedIn Mentor.
+She really understands how to use it properly and effectively and she now shares that insight with others through 1:1 training.
+Louisa loves LinkedIn and gets loads of traction – one of her recent posts got over 350 comments.
+Wow, that is a lot of liking and responding to comments!

 Find out more about Louisa here:

-Louisa Van Vessem on LinkedIn her fave platform, connect/follow with her you will learn a lot and have fun!
+- Louisa Van Vessem on LinkedIn her fave platform, connect/follow with her you will learn a lot and have fun.
+Her business Workflow Virtual.

 P.S.
-I know Louisa is really good because when I sent her this blog post (which I had read through and checked before sending it to her) she came back to me with about 10 corrections to make it read better and where I had messed up the grammar.
-So if that was a little test then she passed with 100%!
+I know Louisa is really good because when I sent her this blog post (which I had read through and checked before sending it to her), and she came back to me with about 10 corrections to make it read better and where I had messed up the grammar.
+So if that was a little test, then she passed with 100%!